-§ 416.27 EXTENSION OF PREMISE FOR COOKING AND FOODSERVICE PURPOSES.
+§ 416.27 - EXTENSION OF PREMISE FOR COOKING AND FOODSERVICE PURPOSES.

 Definition.
-As used herein includes any restaurant, grocery store, café, or deli that wishes to use the public sidewalk for the purposes of outdoor cooking and other related foodservice.
-Outdoor cooking includes, but is not limited to outdoor grilling.
-Related foodservice includes selling, sampling, and displaying of food cooked/prepared outside of the business premises.
+As used herein includes any restaurant, grocery store, café, or deli that wishes to use the public sidewalk for the purposes of outdoor cooking and other related food service.
+Outdoor cooking includes, but is not limited to, outdoor grilling.
+Related food service includes selling, sampling, and displaying of food cooked/prepared outside of the business premises.

-- (A) Tables and chairs require a separate sidewalk café permit. - (B) Permit Required.
+- (A) Tables and chairs require a separate sidewalk café permit. - (B) Permit required.
 No business shall engage in the act of extending their business premise onto the public sidewalk for the purpose of outdoor cooking and other related foodservice without first obtaining a permit from the Department of Public Works (DPW).
-The permit shall be prominently displayed in a visible location from the outside food service operation. - (C) Permit Fee.
-Prior to the issuance of any permit for extension of premise for cooking and foodservice purposes, the following fees shall be paid:

-Annual Two Hundred Fifty Dollar (\$250.00) fee for the extension of premise cooking on a public sidewalk

-- (D) Information required for DPW approval.
-The following information is required to be provided to the Department of Public Works prior to issuance of a permit: - (1) A description of the nature of business. - (2) The name, address, and phone number of the business. - (3) Contact information of the proprietor including email address & cell telephone number. - (4) Daily and Weekly hours of operation. - (5) An insurance certificate from the proprietor's insurance company, naming the city as co-insured, with minimum amounts of One Hundred Thousand Dollars (\$100,000.00) to Three Hundred Thousand Dollars (\$300,000.00)-public liability and Fifty Thousand Dollars (\$50,000.00) property and, shall further provide that the policy shall not terminate or be cancelled prior to the expiration date of the permit without thirty (30) days' written notice to the Director of the Department of Public Works. - (6) A notarized consent form from the abutting building owners left and/or right of the building housing the permitted business. - (E) Loud Noises, Speaking Devices, Signs, Goods, Smoke, and Strong Odors. - (1) No business, nor any person on their behalf, shall blow a horn, or use any other device, except ring a bell, including any loud speaking radio or sound amplifying system upon any of the streets of the city or upon any private premise in the city where sound or sufficient volume is emitted or produced therefrom to be capable of being plainly heard on the streets, alleys, parks, or other public spaces, for the purpose of attracting attention to any goods, wares, or merchandise which the business proposes to sell. - (2) No employee, or other individual on behalf of the business while on the sidewalk or public right-of-way, shall create excessive smoke or strong odors through the preparation of goods that are cooked outdoors.
+The permit shall be prominently displayed in a visible location from the outside food service operation. - (C) Permit fee.
+Prior to the issuance of any permit for extension of premises for cooking and food service purposes, the following fees shall be paid: - Annual two hundred fifty dollar (\$250.00) fee for the extension of premises cooking on a public sidewalk - (D) Information required for DPW approval.
+The following information is required to be provided to the Department of Public Works prior to issuance of a permit: - (1) A description of the nature of business. - (2) The name, address, and phone number of the business. - (3) Contact information of the proprietor including email address and cell telephone number. - (4) Daily and weekly hours of operation. - (5) An insurance certificate from the proprietor's insurance company, naming the City as co-insured, with minimum amounts of one hundred thousand dollars (\$100,000.00) to three hundred thousand dollars (\$300,000.00)-public liability and fifty thousand dollars (\$50,000.00) property, and shall further provide that the policy shall not terminate or be cancelled prior to the expiration date of the permit without thirty (30) days' written notice to the Director of the Department of Public Works. - (6) A notarized consent form from the abutting building owners left and/or right of the building housing the permitted business. - (E) Loud noises, speaking devices, signs, goods, smoke, and strong odors. - (1) No business, nor any person on their behalf, shall blow a horn, or use any other device, except ring a bell, including any loud speaking radio or sound amplifying system upon any of the streets of the City or upon any private premise in the City where sound or sufficient volume is emitted or produced therefrom to be capable of being plainly heard on the streets, alleys, parks, or other public spaces, for the purpose of attracting attention to any goods, wares, or merchandise which the business proposes to sell. - (2) No employee, or other individual on behalf of the business while on the sidewalk or public rightof-way, shall create excessive smoke or strong odors through the preparation of goods that are cooked outdoors. - (F) Permitted locations. - (1) Prior to the business obtaining a permit from the Department of Public Works, the Department of Public Works shall review the application for safety and appropriate use of public space. - (2) The Director of the Department of Public Works or his/her assign shall compile a list of permitted locations where the presence of cooking and food service on the sidewalk are approved.